MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

 1. Enabling HMA in EXCH.

+> [!NOTE]
- **Note** Does your version of Office support MA?
+> Does your version of Office support MA?
 See [How modern authentication works for Office 2013 and Office 2016 client apps](modern-auth-for-office-2013-and-2016.md).

 ## Make sure you meet all the prerequisites